nix-community/nixvim/docs/mdbook/index.md

 # NixVim - A Neovim configuration system for nix

+## Other versions of these docs

+Please ensure you are referencing documentation that corresponds to the Nixvim version you are using!

+Documentation is currently available for the following versions:

+@DOCS_VERSIONS@

 ## What is it?
 NixVim is a [Neovim](https://neovim.io) distribution built around [Nix](https://nixos.org) modules.
 It is distributed as a Nix flake, and